ludomp/docs.forgerock.com/README.md

 [review](https://wikis.forgerock.org/confluence/display/devcom/Review+Process),
 and deemed ready for publication by the person in charge of the release.

-This is why the docs.forgerock.com idea is not implemented as a wiki:
+This is why the docs.forgerock.org idea is not implemented as a wiki:
 Published core documentation is technically accurate and complete with respect to the release.
-So it is done and dusted, rather than a work in progress.
+It is done and dusted, rather than a work in progress.

 You can log bugs and request enhancements.
-Nearly all the time those get fixed in a subsequent release.
+Those nearly always get fixed in a subsequent release.

 *Core documentation* refers to distilled content that helps readers understand